5 Common Causes of Deck Collapses in Pennsylvania

 Head injuries can be severe and sometimes life-threatening.
 During a deck collapse, a falling object or a trip and fall accident can cause a person to hit their head.
 A massive blow to the head area can cause TBI.
 People experiencing brain injuries are likely to suffer from memory loss, concussions, and contusions.
 In more severe situations traumatic brain injury can cause death.

 Puncture wounds are likely to happen during a deck collapse.
 Frequently, puncture wounds need immediate medical assistance to prevent further complications.
 Depending on the severity of the injury, a person could require surgery and an extended period of recovery time.

 Unfortunately, during a deck collapse accident, people are completely exposed and at risk of sustaining injuries.
 For instance, broken bones are a typical example of the type of injuries a person can sustain during a deck collapse.
 As a result of a bone fracture, a person can experience a great deal of pain and discomfort.
 Depending on the circumstances surrounding your accident, you may need medical assistance and prolonged recovery time.

-Philadelphia Personal Injury Lawyers Handling Deck Collapse Lawsuits
+Our Pennsylvania Personal Injury Lawyers Handle Deck Collapse Lawsuits

 If you suffered a deck collapse on another person’s property, you need immediate legal assistance.
 A property owner must ensure all areas of their land are safe and hazard free.
 When an owner fails to fix an existing problem on their property, and such failure causes an accident, they can be held liable for any injuries you sustain.
 To learn more about the possibility of a premises liability lawsuit in a free, confidential consultation, call the Philadelphia personal injury lawyers at The Reiff Law Firm today at (215) 709-6940.